WHAT IS CARPAL TUNNEL SYNDROME?

 • Residual numbness in fingers

 When endoscopic carpal tunnel release is performed recovery time is minimal.
-We’ve had people working in their gardens the day of surgery.
 We do not splint and allow the patient to use the hand as much as they want.
 The majority of patients can return to work in the first 1-3 days.
 However, patients who perform heavy labor may require 4-5 weeks to recover.
 Most self employed patients return to work almost right away.
 Open carpal tunnel release may require 2-3 weeks recovery time, with those who perform heavy labor requiring 2-3 months to recover.
 Driving can resume the next day if the patient is comfortable and not taking narcotics.